Stade Georges-Carcassonne

 The Stade Georges-Carcassonne is a multi-purpose stadium located Aix-en-Provence, France.

-Its field is natural grass, and the capacity is up to 3,700 spectators.
-It hosts the matches of local football team Pays d'Aix and its reserve team.
+Its field is natural grass, and the capacity is up to 3,700 people.
+It hosts the matches of local football team AS Aix-en-Provence and its reserve team.
 It is also the stadium where the Aix-en-Provence Argonautes (American Football) team plays.
-It was inaugurated in 1953.
+It was constructed in 1953.